 - Confusing the left and right sides of the body

 An MRI (magnetic resonance imaging) is often performed if a brain tumor is suspected.
 An MRI uses magnetic fields to detect tumors within the body.
-Other imaging tests, such as PET (positron emission tomography) and CT (computerized tomography) may also be performed.
+Other imaging tests, such as PET (positron emission tomography) and CT (computerized tomography) may also be conducted.

 If a tumor is found, it is removed surgically (if possible) and tested for cancer cells in order to decide on a treatment approach.
 If the tumor is located in a part of the brain where surgery would pose a serious risk, a biopsy may be performed.
 In a biopsy, surgeons use computers to guide a needle into the skull, allowing for a small piece of the tumor to be removed.
 That sample is then examined under a microscope to see if it contains cancer cells.

 This booklet will focus on the treatment of glioblastoma, the most common type of malignant brain tumor.
 The standard of care for glioblastoma is surgery, followed by radiation and chemotherapy.
 By removing or shrinking the glioblastoma tumor, doctors relieve the pressure on the brain these tumors can cause.
-Treatment also reduces other symptoms such as seizures, headaches or difficulty with balance.
+Treatment also reduces other symptoms such as seizures, headaches and difficulty with balance.

 Using a procedure called a craniotomy, the surgeon opens the skull and removes as much of the tumor as possible.
 Special computers hooked up to MRI monitors allow surgeons to view a “map” of different parts of the brain, helping to find and remove tumors more easily and safely.

-Swelling in the brain (edema) can be caused by surgery, or by the tumor itself.
+Swelling in the brain (edema) can be caused by surgery or by the tumor itself.
 After surgery, doctors usually prescribe dexamethasone or another steroid medication to reduce edema and its symptoms, which can include seizures, memory problems and confusion.
 Because they are powerful medications, the use of steroids must be carefully monitored by a doctor.

 After the tumor is surgically removed, some cancer cells may still remain.
 These cells can act as seeds, sparking the growth of another tumor.
-To help get destroy these cells, the area of the brain which surrounded the tumor is usually treated with radiation.
+To help destroy these cells, the area of the brain which surrounded the tumor is usually treated with radiation.
 Radiation works by damaging the DNA of cancer cells.
 People with glioblastomas typically get 30 radiation treatments, spaced over the course of six weeks.

 “External beam radiation” is commonly used in treating glioblastomas.
 Standard external beam radiation uses a machine that directs a beam (or multiple beams) of radiation to the tumor.
 The use of CT, MRI and PET scans allows radiation oncologists to accurately target tumors, shaping the radiation beams to the size and dimensions of the tumor to help spare healthy tissue.